Three grads are hiring someone to make their breakfast and polish their shoes

 Three young entrepreneurs, as they describe themselves, living and running a business together in central London recently put out an advert on Gumtree looking for someone to fill this very role.
-The advert has since been removed, but you can see it in all its glory on LinkedIn.
+The advert has since been removed.

 The boys live in a ‘mega flat’ near Old Street and are looking for someone to be there a couple of hours a day taking care of all the bits and bobs they ‘don’t have time to do’ but have a ‘massive effect’ on their quality of lives and happiness.

 The grads who work ‘pretty long hours’ every day and at weekends are willing to splash the cash to have such vital needs fulfilled, offering a massive £15 per hour to the lucky jobseeker.
 This is everything they want out of potential applicants:

 Ultimately, they’re seeking someone ‘passionate about perfection’ and innovative; constantly thinking of ways for the guys to improve their quality of lives and the happiness of those around them.
 Applicants must be neither lazy nor slack, but must be ‘trustworthy like family’.
 I’m sure my mother loves me, but there is absolutely no chance of her ‘making juices and bringing them to the office’ for me.